sampotts/plyr/readme.md

 | `C`        | Toggle captions                        |
 | `L`        | Toggle loop                            |

+# Preview thumbnails

+It's possible to display preview thumbnails as per the demo when you hover over the scrubber or while you are scrubbing in the main video area.
+This can be used for all video types but is easiest with HTML5 of course.
+You will need to generate the sprite or images yourself.
+This is possible using something like AWS transcoder to generate the frames and then combine them into a sprite image.
+Sprites are recommended for performance reasons - they will be much faster to download and easier to compress into a small file size making them load faster.

+You can see the example VTT files [here](https://cdn.plyr.io/static/demo/thumbs/100p.vtt) and [here](https://cdn.plyr.io/static/demo/thumbs/240p.vtt) for how the sprites are done.
+The coordinates are set as the `xywh` hash on the URL in the order X Offset, Y Offset, Width, Height (e.g. `240p-00001.jpg#xywh=1708,480,427,240` is offset `1708px` from the left, `480px` from the top and is `427x240px`.
+If you want to include images per frame, this is also possible but will be slower, resulting in a degraded experience.

 # Fullscreen

 Fullscreen in Plyr is supported by all browsers that [currently support it](http://caniuse.com/#feat=fullscreen).